-- Insurance Business: receivables from policyholders are analyzed regularly - ageing analysis; rate of recoveries; impact on SCR (receivables) - standard formula; - Reinsurance: analysis of receivable from reinsurers; exposure on reinsurers per rating class; impact in SCR;

-• Concentration: concentration on products/clients; concentration on invested assets; concentration on time maturity of assets.
+- Insurance Business: receivables from policyholders are analysed regularly - ageing analysis; rate of recoveries; impact on SCR (receivables) - standard formula; - Reinsurance: analysis of receivable from reinsurers; exposure on reinsurers per rating class; impact in SCR; - Concentration: concentration on products/clients; concentration on invested assets; concentration on time maturity of assets.

-Situation at reference date 31 December 2022
+Situation at reference date 31.12.2023

-- In 2022, the credit risk remained at a significant level, slightly lower though as compared to end of 2021 due to decrease of receivables/type II exposure. - The most important subcategory is business credit risk. - In what concern reinsurers default, security list is in place and no reinsurance arrangements are done outside the framework of reinsurance rules/quidelines.
+• In 2023, the credit risk remained at a significant level, higher as compared to end of 2022 due to increase of receivables/type I and type II exposure.

+• The most important subcategory is business credit risk.

+• In what concern reinsurers default, security list is in place and no reinsurance arrangements are done outside the framework of reinsurance rules/guidelines.